Have you ever felt like you’re seconds away from an anxiety attack?

-S.T.O.P mindfulness technique is a short technique which has proven to be extremely beneficial in mitigating the negative effects of stress and anxiety.
-S.T.O.P in this case stands for:
+S.T.O.P mindfulness technique is a short technique that has proven to be extremely effective in mitigating the negative effects of stress and anxiety.

 S — stop what you’re doing.
 Whatever it is, just stop!

 T — take a few deep breaths.
 For the next 30 seconds to 1 minute, just take a few deep breaths.
 Follow the breath as you inhale and exhale.
 Feel the breath coming in and out of your nose.
 Notice the sensation in your body.
 Maybe you feel the breath more in your abdomen or in your lungs.

 O — observe your experience just as it is.
 Observe the thoughts, emotions, and feelings.
 Remind yourselves that thoughts are not facts; they are not permanent.
 Notice the emotions and see how they are being experienced in the body.
 Name these emotions.
 It may be fear, sorrow, anger.
 Research indicates that just naming these emotions can lessen their impact.
 Finally, notice your body and your posture.
 Are you standing or sitting?
 Are you feeling any discomfort?
 Do you feel any pain or ache?
 Just observe the impact of these emotions on the body.